Thumb Arthritis Solutions at Nebraska Hand & Shoulder Institute, P.C.

 Enlargement at the base of the thumb

-When a person is seen with pain at the base of the thumb, the doctor must go through a differential diagnosis to exclude de Quervain's tendonitis, trigger thumb, and carpal tunnel syndrome.
-Physical examination should include the grind test (pushing the end of the thumb towards the wrist and rotation in a pestle and mortar fashion in an attempt to cause pain and grating), the doctor also looks for localized tenderness, measures joint range of motion and grip and pinch strength.
-X-rays of the wrist are also used to confirm and stage the extent of the arthritis.
+When a person experiences pain at the base of the thumb, the doctor must perform a differential diagnosis to rule out conditions like de Quervain's tendonitis, trigger thumb, and carpal tunnel syndrome.
+This includes a physical exam with the grind test, which pushes the thumb end toward the wrist and rotates it to cause pain and grating.
+The doctor checks for localized tenderness, joint range of motion, and grip and pinch strength.
+X-rays of the wrist confirm and stage arthritis.

 Treatment Goals